paketo-buildpacks/rapid-feedback-loops/node-tilt-prototype/yarn-react-app/README.md

   package.json and/or yarn.lock.
 This creates a sort of race condition between the restarting watchexec process and, for example, a `yarn install` command which is regenerating node_modules often resulting in the application crashing and a full rebuild.
+This can be resolved by configuring watchexec to ignore package management artifacts (i.e. package.json, yarn.lock, node_modules, etc.).
+Tilt may still run `yarn install` on changes to package.json/yarn.lock, but the application process will not be restarted until code changes are made, avoiding any potential clashes.

 ## Recommendations